 We work with makers from around the UK, most often via supporting organisations, charities and social enterprises, to ensure the most beneficial arrangements for our craftspeople, all of whom face social challenges and barriers to conventional employment.
 Read on to find out more about them.

-Beacons Creative is a social firm that provides safe and caring employment for people with learning disabilities.
+Our candles are all made by a social firm that provides safe and caring employment for people with learning disabilities.
 Service users work as part of a team in the company’s factory in Powys to make a range of candles and related products.
 To see the exclusive products this team have made for us, click here.

 Creatively Mindful is based near Hitchin, Hertfordshire, and aims to help people deal with daily stress and low level anxiety through creative activities, breathing techniques and simple brain training exercises.
 For Aerende, it is producing a range of items knitted by women recovering from cancer and other textile items made by young people who face barriers to employment.